 Italics are used to indicate words which are not in the Greek text.

 The Lord’s Prayer, Canticles and other common texts have many modern language versions.
-What is given here will not suit everyone, but can be circumvented with prayers known by heart.
+What is given here will not suit everyone, but can be avoided by using what is well-known.